 Just Dance 2014 (Xbox One)

 The latest iteration of this popular dance game has over 40 tracks to choose from and has Ubisoft extremely excited due to the advanced movement tracking capabilities of the Kinect 2.
 This will be the first game to be able to track six players at one time means the children could have an entire dance party in the living room.
 So get your camcorders ready as hilarity is highly likely.

 * This does include a ‘battle’ mode which does have a competitive nature.

 Fantasia: Music Evolved (Xbox One)

 If you prefer you music by the likes of Vivalidi instead of One Direction then its worth exploring Fantasia.
 This game mixes motion controlled conducting with the exploration of a 3D world.
-Players can search and manipulate a colorful world filled with creatures that you can interact with before launching into classical tracks.
+Players can search and manipulate a colorful world filled with creatures that you can interact with before launching into either classical or modern tracks.
 With over 30 tracks and a ‘remix’ mode we are looking forward to seeing Harmonix’s vision of music games on the Xbox One.